spyder-ide/spyder/installers/Windows/README.md

 Mu is distributed under the GPL-3.0 license.

-We use here the base functions of the script to build a Windows installer of spyder, mainly changing the code to generalize its functionality and configure the run with more arguments (package name, conda python interpreter, extra packages, etc.).
+We use here the base functions of the script to build a Windows installer for Spyder, mainly changing the code to generalize its functionality and configuring the run with more arguments (package name, conda python interpreter, extra packages, etc.).

-As a NSIS installer the generated installer counts with some command line flags: https://nsis.sourceforge.io/Docs/Chapter3.html#installerusage
+As an NSIS installer, the generated Spyder executable has the following command line flags: https://nsis.sourceforge.io/Docs/Chapter3.html#installerusage

-Besides those flags, the installer also counts with the command line options available when using the `MultiUser.nsh` header file:
+Besides those flags, the installer also has with the following command line options available because it uses the `MultiUser.nsh` header file:

 * `/ALLUSERS` to install for all the users
 * `/CURRENTUSER` to install only for the current user (default)